goeb/reqflow/index.md

 ## Usage

 ```
-Usage: req <command> [<options>] [<args>]
+Usage: 1. reqflow <command> [<options>] [<args>]
+       2. reqflow <config-file>

+1. reqflow <command> [<options>] [<args>]

 Commands:

     stat [doc ...]
-Print the status of requirements in all documents or the given documents.
+Print the status of requirements in all documents or the
-                    Without additionnal option, only unresolved coverage issues are reported.
+                    given documents.
+Without additionnal option, only
+                    unresolved coverage issues are reported.
          -s         Print a one-line summary for each document.
          -v         Print the status of all requirements.
                     Status codes:

                       'U'  Uncovered

     trac [doc ...]
-Print the traceability matrix of the requirements (A covered by B).
+Print the traceability matrix of the requirements
+                    (A covered by B).
          [-r]       Print the reverse traceability matrix (A covers B).
          [-x <fmt>] Select export format: text (default), csv, html.
-                    If format 'html' is chosen, -r is ignored, as both foward and reverse
+                    If format 'html' is chosen, -r is ignored, as both foward
-                    traceability matrices are displayed.
+                    and reverse traceability matrices are displayed.

-    review          Print the requirements with their text (experimental).
+    review          Print the requirements with their text.
-         [-f | -r]  Print also traceability (forward or backward) (not implemented yet)
+         [-f | -r]  Print also traceability (forward or backward)
          [-x <fmt>] Choose format: txt, csv.

     config          Print the list of configured documents.

     debug <file>    Dump text extracted from file (debug purpose).
-                    (PDF not supported on Windows)

-    regex <pattern> <text>
+    regex <pattern> [<text>]
                     Test regex given by <pattern> applied on <text>.
+                    If <text> is omitted, then the text is read from stdin.

     version
     help

 Options:
     -c <config>  Select configuration file.
 Defaults to 'conf.req'.
+    -o <file>    Output to file instead of stdout.
+                 Not supported for commands 'config', debug' and 'regex'.

+2. reqflow <config>
+This is equivalent to:
+    reqflow trac -c <config> -x html -o <outfile> && start <outfile>

+Purpose: This usage is suitable for double-cliking on the config file.
+Note: <config> must be different from the commands of use case 1.
 ```

 ## Sample Configuration File